hansifer/tab-copy/website/docs/formats/index.md

 ## Grouping by window

-When copying **All windows and tabs**, tabs are grouped by window.
+When copying **All tabs by window**, tabs are grouped by window.
 How this is done depends on the format.

 List-based formats such as **Link**, **URL**, or **Markdown** output numbered window headers separating groups of tabs.